DiveGearAdvice.comUpdated May 2026

 The [Suunto Zoop Novo](https://www.amazon.com/dp/B07SGPHX99?tag=divegearadvice-20&ascsubtag=best-dive-computer-us) does everything a recreational diver needs without unnecessary complexity.
 The large segmented display shows depth, time, and no-deco limits clearly, even in the murky green water off the California coast.
 Suunto's RGBM algorithm is well-tested with millions of dives logged worldwide.

-What makes the Zoop stand out at this price is its reliability.
-I've seen these computers survive abuse that would kill fancier units.
+What makes the Zoop stand out at this price is its reliability. these computers are known to survive abuse that would kill fancier units.
 Drop it on a boat deck, leave it in a hot car, forget to rinse the salt off.
 It keeps working.
 The user-replaceable battery means you'll never be stuck with a dead computer on a liveaboard.

 Nitrox support handles mixes up to 50%, covering any recreational diving you'll do.
 The four-button interface takes a few dives to learn but becomes intuitive quickly.
 You won't mistake the controls at depth.